Higher Technical Qualifications: Your Questions Answered

-In order to help you decide whether an HTQ might be right for you, in this article we answer some questions you may have about these new qualifications.
+In order to help you decide whether an HTQ might be right for you, in this article we answer some questions you may have about these qualifications.
 But firstly, here’s some facts about HTQs.

 - HTQs are qualifications that have been approved by the Institute for Apprenticeships & Technical Education (IfATE) as meeting the occupational standards for careers in the sector they cover.
 (Occupational standards are agreed with employers and are also used to determine the content of apprenticeships and T levels).
 The IfATE’s approvals process for HTQs is rigorous.